b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy/Consummation.md

 One way to circumvent suspicion is to engage in [polyandry](https://mit.irr.org/chart-of-joseph-smiths-plural-wives), or coital behavior with women who were already married.
 That way, there’s plausible deniability for extramarital affairs.
 I don't think paternity tests existed at the time, so if a plural wife of Joseph happens to be the legal wife of someone else, a pregnancy would look a lot less suspicious.
 Pedestrian, even.

 Contraception methods in the 1830’s might not be quite as sophisticated today, but… did they understand ovulation cycles to avoid conception?
-I can't really say with confidence.
+I assume so, but I can't really say with confidence.

 Sex doesn’t 100% result in conception every time— as I understand it, there are numerous factors at play.
 The absence of children does not mean there never were any extramarital affairs.
 It’s an indication, yes, but not a bulletproof refutation, either.